xiasitao/economics-bachelors-thesis/code/data_exploration/observations.md

+# Articles
+- Some articles are unrelated (Alan Walker)

 # Sentences
 - Articles are very different in length -> maybe operate on the sentence level
 - slim BERT first with 2D tSNE: one component is amount of sentences